 Started in 2009, the annual Student Academic Symposium (SAS) allows students to share the culmination of their senior thesis or capstone project with the campus community.
 From conducting and artwork to research on type 2 diabetes and higher education funding in Texas, students have the opportunity to showcase their talent, skills, and knowledge in various academic areas.
 Over the years, presentations have ranged from "A Review of Three Lactobacillus Species and Their Ability to Reduce the Antigenicity of Cow's Milk Protein" to “Black Masculinity and Responses to the Moynihan Report in Ebony Magazine.”

 Undergraduate Research Day at The State Capitol

 Texas Undergraduate Research Day at the State Capitol is an opportunity to display the experiences of undergraduate students engaged in research for Texas legislators and the public.
 The 2015 theme, “Transforming Texas Through Undergraduate Research,” focused on how research done by undergraduate students can positively impact Texas and Texans.
-Under the direction of Associate Psychology Professor Tiffiny Sia, Texas Lutheran University students Hannah Liebman, Megan McBride and Rene Dominguez presented their research on the effect of optional essay questions in standardized examinations on the scores of minority students.
+Under the direction of Psychology Professor Tiffiny Sia, students Hannah Liebman, Megan McBride and Rene Dominguez presented their research on the effect of optional essay questions in standardized examinations on the scores of minority students.